dxps/goings/README.md

 # orgon

-Org On!
-Flow on like orgonite energy.
+Motto: Org On!
+Flow on like the orgone energy.